 To purchase: Write to us at connect@jnaf.org

-Akbar Padamsee was born in Mumbai in 1928.
-After his art education at Sir J.J.
-School of Art in Mumbai, Padamsee went to live and work in France in the year 1951.
-He was one of the first generation postcolonial Indian artists that sought cosmopolitan freedom in Paris and London during the fifties and sixties.
-Though widely spoken of as a modernist, Padamsee continues to resist easy categorization.
+Akbar Padamsee (1928-2020) was born in Bombay.
+Following his art education at the J.J.
+School of Art, Padamsee went to live and work in France in 1951.
+He was a part of the first-generation post-independence Indian artists who sought freedom in Paris and London during the 1950s and 1960s.
+Though widely determined a modernist, Padamsee’s work continues to resist classification.

-Since the seventies, his work is seen to alternate between two major genres, luminous metascapes – his signature works, and the human figure which he continues to imbue with an arresting presence.
-He has a deep and abiding interest in Sanskrit texts, a glimpse of which finds resonance in his statement on the sun-moon metascapes of the mid seventies.
+Since the 1970s, his work has been observed to alternate between two major genres: luminous metascapes (his signature works), and the human figure, which continues to imbue with an arresting presence.
+He had a deep and abiding interest in Sanskrit texts, a glimpse of which finds resonance in his statement on the sun-moon metascapes of the mid 1970s.

-He has exhibited his works in numerous exhibitions in India and abroad.
+Padamsee’s works have been exhibited both in India and internationally.
 In 2010, he was awarded the Padma Bhushan by the Government of India.
-Other awards include a gold medal from the Lalit Kala Akademi in 1962, J.D.
-Rockefeller Foundation fellowship in 1965, Kalidas Samman by the Government of Madhya Pradesh in 1997, Lalit Kala Ratna Puraskar in 2004, the Dayawati Modi Award in 2007, Roopdhar award by Bombay Art Society in 2008 and Kailash Lalit Kala award in 2010.
+Other awards include a gold medal from the Lalit Kala Akademi (1962); the Rockefeller Fellowship (1965); the Kalidas Samman by the Government of Madhya Pradesh (1997); the Lalit Kala Ratna Puraskar (2004); the Dayawati Modi Award (2007); the Roopdhar award by Bombay Art Society (2008); and the Kailash Lalit Kala award (2010).